Descriptive Summary

 SERIES 8: NOTES AND DATA

-NOTES AND DATA is a series that complements Subject Files by providing a record of Johnson's thoughts and ideas on a range
+NOTES AND DATA is a series that complements the SUBJECT FILES series by providing a record of Johnson's thoughts and ideas

-of issues, including arms control, deterrence, and permissive action links.
-These materials are mainly handwritten notes
+on a range of issues, including arms control, deterrence, and permissive action links.
+These materials are mainly handwritten

-or brief manuscripts by Johnson.
-Of special interest is a notebook containing impressions of Johnson's visit to Vietnam in
+notes or brief manuscripts by Johnson.
+Of special interest is a notebook containing impressions of Johnson's visit to Vietnam

 SERIES 9: WRITINGS OF OTHERS